datalad-handbook/book/docs/beyond_basics/101-164-dataladdening.rst

 The ``-f``/``--force`` option enforces dataset creation in non-empty directories.
 Consider :ref:`applying procedures <procedures>` with ``-c <procedure-name>`` do apply configurations that suit your use case.

-.. findoutmore:: What is my directory is already a Git repository?
+.. findoutmore:: What if my directory is already a Git repository?

    If you want to transform a Git repository to a DataLad dataset, a :command:`datalad create -f` is the way to go, too, and completely safe.
    Your Git history will stay intact and will not be tempered with.